 Moreover, as with previous rounds, supplies of surgical masks were observed at all five monitored PoEs; they are made available to travellers suspected as having contracted COVID-19 as well as their travel companions.
-Otherwise, most or all workers at all PoEs were recorded as using Personal Protective Equipment (PPE) to minimize transmission of the virus, including disposable gloves and surgical masks.
-The only change from the last round was recorded at Zurbatiyah: most or all workers now use them, representing a positive change from the last round where only a small number did.
+Otherwise, as with the previous rounds, most or all workers at most PoEs were recorded as using Personal Protective Equipment (PPE) to minimize transmission of the virus, including disposable gloves and surgical masks.
+Zurbatiyah was the only PoE where only a small number of staff were recorded as using PPE.